Featured Products

 Kate started as an apprentice saddler in 1987 when she was trained in saddlery, bridlework, harness and military police horse saddlery.
 Following this, she worked as in-house saddler at another saddlery.

-In 2021, Kate won second prize for her work in her first attempt at the annual national saddlery competition of the Society of Master Saddlers, held at Saddlers Hall in London.
+In 2021, Kate won second prize for her work in her first ever competition entry.

 In 2023, she won both a second in her first entry in the saddle making competition and a third for bridlework.